 - Remove all branches within 10 feet of any chimney or stovepipe outlet

-- Limit plants in this area to low growing, nonwoody, properly watered and maintained plants
+- Limit plants in this area to low growing, nonwoody, properly maintained plants

 - Limit combustible items (outdoor furniture, planters, etc.) on top of decks

 - Relocate firewood and lumber to Zone 2

 - Replace combustible fencing, gates, and arbors attach to the home with noncombustible alternatives

 - Consider relocating garbage and recycling containers outside this zone

 - Consider relocating boats, RVs, vehicles and other combustible items outside this zone

 Zone 1 – Lean, Clean and Green* Zone

 Zone 1 extends 30 feet from buildings, structures, decks, etc. or to your property line, whichever is closer.